How to Accept Recurring Payments With 7 Top Payment Processors

 Benefits of Recurring Payments

-There are two huge benefits to setting up a recurring payment model for your business:
+There are several benefits to setting up recurring payments for your business:

 - Saves time: Instead of manually setting up invoices or calling customers for payment, automatic billing can save hours of your or your employees’ time every billing cycle.

-All the benefits are not just for businesses.
-Customers enjoy the convenience of a set-it-and-forget-it payment option, which is especially ideal for necessities or services they use consistently and would not want interrupted service on.
+- Increases customer loyalty: Customers look for the convenience of a set-it-and-forget-it payment option, particularly for necessities or services they use consistently and would not want interruption.

 Recurring payments are automatically repeated transactions, so this payment method is most useful for memberships and subscriptions.
 Customers authorize the merchant to save their credit card information for future use.
 Examples of recurring transactions include online learning subscriptions like Coursera and even memberships to charitable organizations like UNICEF.